squinkylabs/SquinkyVCV/docs/chebyshev.md

 In the standard configuration there will be little, if any, aliasing.
 Since the highest harmonic is 10X the fundamental, the Chebyshev module can’t even start to alias until the fundamental gets to 2kHz.

 That said, there is no anti-aliasing in this module.
 The wavefolder can easily alias.
 Normally the LFM will not alias very much, but with high modulation depth and high pitches it will alias quite a lot.

+We have an informational article that talks more about aliasing [here](./aliasing.md).